beeware/Python-Apple-support/README.rst

 Pre-built versions of the frameworks can be `downloaded`_, and added to your iOS project.

-Alternatively, to build
-Download/clone this repository, and then in the root directory, run:
+Alternatively, to build the frameworks on your own, download/clone this repository, and then in the root directory, and run:

     $ make